 Getting relevant certifications for your field is a popular way of negotiating a higher salary and moving into more advanced roles.
 Different certifications are intended for web developers at different stages of their careers, but a few examples include IWA’s Certified Web Professional-Web Developer and IEEE’s Professional Software Developer Certification.

 According to PayScale, the average web developer certification salary is $65,000, but this will vary depending on the certification you get.
 There are also numerous educational programs that can give you a web development certificate, such as bootcamps and online courses.
 It is difficult to make web developer certificate salary generalizations because of the vast number of certificates available.

 Web Developer Salaries by Skill

-A career in web development gets more rewarding as web developers broaden their skill set.
-Most web developers learn the most in-demand programming language.
-As per a Payscale estimate, web developers who know C# can earn a median wage of $65,000 a year.
+A career in web development gets more rewarding as web developers broaden their skillset.
+As per a PayScale estimate, web developers who know C# can earn a median wage of $62,000 a year.
 Keep reading for a full breakdown of web developer salaries by programming language.